Topgolf

-Topgolf is a golf driving range game with electronically tracked golfballs and automatically scored drives that started in 2000 and grew to become a multinational sports entertainment company.
-Headquartered in Dallas, Texas, it has locations in the United States, United Kingdom, Australia, Germany, Mexico and the United Arab Emirates.
-In October 2020, publicly traded Callaway Golf announced it was acquiring Topgolf, with the merger completed in March 2021.
-TopGolf locations in Australia are run by a joint venture of Topgolf International (3.7%) and Village Roadshow Theme Parks.
+Topgolf International, Inc. is an American, multinational sports-entertainment company headquartered in Dallas, Texas, (having purchased the original Topgolf UK).
+It is known for its eponymous, golf-based driving range game; which includes electronically tracked golf balls and automatically scored drives.
+The company has locations in the United States, United Kingdom, Australia, Germany, Mexico, Thailand, and the United Arab Emirates.
+Topgolf locations in Australia are run by a joint venture of Topgolf International (3.7%) and Village Roadshow Theme Parks.
 In Canada, a joint venture with Cineplex Entertainment was established to operate locations there, but was abandoned by Cineplex in 2020.
+Topgolf was founded in 2000 and remained independent until it was acquired by Callaway Golf in 2020, but the companies announced a planned split in 2024.